 Here’s what I did.

-Here’s the dressing poured over top of a tossed green salad.
+Healthy Orange Balsamic Salad Dressing is great poured over the top of a tossed green salad.

 Here’s the recipe.

 HEALTHY ORANGE BALSAMIC SALAD DRESSING

 (Recipe adapted from CafeMcLean)

 - 2 tbsp.
 Greek yogurt, plain or vanilla (I used not quite heaping tablespoonfuls of yogurt)